rikarnob/Fetch-Brands-Assignment/README.md

 I'm comfortable with SQL too, but for this initial phase, Python was the path to quickly demonstrate understanding and provide initial results.

+I would also like to note that the `.ipynb` file contains my python codes and the email-to-stakeholders is my drafted email to the business and product teams.

+I've also updaloded the raw JSON files for reference.

 I'm excited about this opportunity and look forward to discussing my submission with you.

 Best regards,